Factbox: Latest on the worldwide spread of the new coronavirus

-(Reuters) – More than 3.44 million people have been reported to be infected by the novel coronavirus globally and 243,015 have died, according to a Reuters tally, as of 0200 GMT on Sunday.
+(Reuters) – More than 3.76 million people have been reported to be infected by the novel coronavirus globally and 262,458 have died, according to a Reuters tally as of 0503 GMT on Thursday.

 DEATHS AND INFECTIONS